Everything about Check-in and Security

 There are differences between how long before departure, online Check-in is possible.
 We refer to the individual airlines for further information.

-Luggage must be submitted at the airport no later than 9.30 p.m. the day before departure.
+Luggage must be submitted at the airport before the last departure on the day before departure.

 On your ticket appears the time when your airline closes for check-in.
 We recommend all our passengers to show up well before this time.

 Here you will find online check-in:

 *Check-in with Ryanair and Volotea is only available online at least two hours before departure.
 Be aware that you must bring a printet version of your boarding pass at the airport baggage drop or an online version on your mobile smartphone.
 An additional fee is charged at the airport if physical check-in and printing of boarding pass is needed.

 These items from your carry-ons must be placed in a tray when you go through security: